alkampfergit/personal-blog/codewrecks/content/post/old/2010/07/codeplex-is-upgradedhow-to-map-to-the-new-server.md

 ﻿---
-title: "Codeplex is upgradedndashhow to map to the new server"
+title: "Codeplex is upgraded-how to map to the new server"
 description: ""
 date: 2010-07-27T09:00:37+02:00
 draft: false